einar-hjortdal/sessions/jwt_store.md

 // Create a new store
 jwt_store := new_jwt_store(jwtso)

-// Use the JsonWebTokenStore to create or load existing sessions
+// Use the JsonWebTokenStore to create or load existing sessions.
-// Note: multiple sessions are currently not working, only one session can be stored in the JWT. mut session := jwt_store.new(request, 'demo')
+// Note: More than one session can be stored, each is stored in its own custom HTTP header. mut session := jwt_store.new(request, 'demo')

 // Edit sessions and then save the changes